 There is an admission package available prior to or on entry to the service.
 Care plans viewed demonstrated service integration.
-Resident files included medical notes by the general practitioner and visiting allied health professionals.
+Resident files included medical notes by the nurse practitioner and visiting allied health professionals.

 Medication policies reflect legislative requirements and guidelines.
-Registered nurses, enrolled nurses and medication competent caregivers are responsible for administration of medicines.
+Medication competent staff are responsible for administration of medicines.
 The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner.

 The recreational team provides and implements a wide variety of activities which include cultural celebrations.
-Activities in the secure dementia unit is meaningful and appropriate.
-The programme includes community visitors and outings subject to Covid restrictions, entertainment and activities that meet the individual recreational, physical, cultural, and cognitive abilities and resident preferences.
+The programme includes community visitors, outings, entertainment, and activities that meet the individual recreational, physical, cultural needs and resident preferences.
 Residents are supported to maintain links within the community.

-All food and baking is prepared and cooked on site in the main kitchen.
+All food and baking are prepared and cooked on site in the main kitchen.
 Residents' food preferences and dietary requirements are identified at admission.
 The menu is designed by a dietitian at an organisational level.
 Individual and special dietary needs are accommodated.
 Residents interviewed responded favourably to the food that is provided.
-There are additional snacks available 24/7.
-A current food control plan has been registered.
+A current food control plan is in place.